digitalrightswatch/digitalrightswatch.org.au/content/blog/2020-09-15-blog-the-news-media-bargaining-code-is-not-fit-for-any-purpose.md

   - social media

 ---
-There’s no doubt in our minds that we want digital platforms to change–to treat our privacy as a priority, to ensure our data is protected and not used against our interests, to give us transparency and be accountable for invisible algorithms that we are subject to.
+There's no doubt in our minds that we want digital platforms to change–to treat our privacy as a priority, to ensure our data is protected and not used against our interests, to give us transparency and be accountable for invisible algorithms that we are subject to.

 We also want the government to act, to set regulations in place to guide this privacy by design behavior and give us the means to exercise our rights when our data is abused and our privacy exposed.

-With the News Media Bargaining Code, the [ACCC aims to][1] “_promote competition, enhance consumer protection and support a sustainable Australian media landscape in the digital age_.”
-Well, that is what we want, but we don’t believe that the draft Bill delivers any of this.
+With the News Media Bargaining Code, the [ACCC aims to][1] "_promote competition, enhance consumer protection and support a sustainable Australian media landscape in the digital age_."
+Well, that is what we want, but we don't believe that the draft Bill delivers any of this.

 We want the rules of data-driven internet models to change universally, whereas the media bargaining code aims to deliver change (in the shape of profit) only for established news publishers.
 Not only that, it threatens to perpetuate the collection and abuse of user data by building further dependence on it.
 It centers the Google and Facebook business model as a means for revenue, rather than reshaping it.